seancrowe/GraFxJourney_PublisherIntro/03_Integration_Workflow/README.md

     - If everything in your URL looks correct, then double check to make sure your `server.js` script is running.
 If you see your "shell prompt" or "command prompt", then the script is not running.
 Potentially it may be blocked by antivirus or another server is running on port 3000.
 Look for any error logs.
 - If you get a message similar to `This site can’t provide a secure connection`, that usually means that you are using https instead of http in your URL.
 Check your URL and remove the s from `https`.

-If you get stuck, create an issue on github and include a zip package for your project up to this point.
+If you get stuck, create an issue on github and include a link to your repo for your project up to this point.

 ## Login
 For our simple application we will have a very basic login page.
 We are going to use a simple example to both generate API keys for GraFx Publisher and discuss how API keys are used on the frontend vs backend.